 - a.
 Design and construct multimodal, context-sensitive, complete streets and roads. - Coordinate regionally to identify new connections that provide more direct routes and reduce vehicle miles traveled. - c.
-Avoid widening any local arterial or collector more than two through-lanes in each direction with auxiliary turn lanes where warranted (maximum five lanes mid-block width) to preserve an acceptable community scale and minimize transportation impacts on non-motorized travelers and adjacent land uses. - d.
-Develop an interconnected grid of local streets and roads to increase individual travel options and neighborhood connectivity, while improving efficient use of the overall transportation system. - e.
-Use new technologies or alternative designs to safely and efficiently manage the flow of traffic, such as roundabouts where appropriate as alternatives to traffic signals or stop signs. - f.
+Avoid widening any local arterial or collector more than two through-lanes in each direction with auxiliary turn lanes where warranted (maximum five lanes mid-block width) to preserve an acceptable community scale and minimize transportation impacts on non-motorized travelers and adjacent land uses. - Develop an interconnected grid of local streets and roads to increase individual travel options and neighborhood connectivity, while improving efficient use of the overall transportation system. - Use new technologies or alternative designs to safely and efficiently manage the flow of traffic, such as roundabouts where appropriate as alternatives to traffic signals or stop signs. - f.
 Use access management techniques to improve roadway capacity and operating efficiency, and increase overall system safety. - g.
-Ensure that street, road, and bridge projects are integrated with pedestrian amenities in districts and neighborhoods, and add lasting value to the community. - Incorporate alternative strategies to address congestion where road widening and traffic control devices are not suitable, particularly along Strategy Corridors. - Strategy Corridors are places where street widening is not a preferred option to address congestion problems.
-This may be because the street is already at the maximum number of lanes (5), or that adjacent land uses are either fully built out or are environmentally sensitive.
+Ensure that street, road, and bridge projects are integrated with pedestrian amenities in districts and neighborhoods, and add lasting value to the community. - Incorporate alternative strategies to address congestion where road widening and traffic control devices are not suitable, particularly along Strategy at the maximum number of lanes (5), or that adjacent land uses are either fully built out or are environmentally sensitive.
 In strategy corridors, level of service (LOS) may not meet adopted standards,